Chevening Healthcare, Health Policy, and Health Reform Fellowship

-The fellowship is funded by the Foreign & Commonwealth Office.
+The fellowship is funded by the UK Foreign, Commonwealth, and Development Office.

 Fellows are advised that their study should benefit directly from their time in Oxford and will contribute strongly to discussion around the ongoing health and social policy reform in China.

 - Living expenses for the duration of the fellowship.